dkwolf1/hass-security/docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md

-# Scrutiny <-> SmartMonTools
+# Hass-Security <-> SmartMonTools

-Scrutiny uses `smartctl --scan` to detect devices/drives.
-If your devices are not being detected by Scrutiny, or some data is missing, this is probably due to a `smartctl` issue.
+Hass-Security uses `smartctl --scan` to detect devices/drives.
+If your devices are not being detected by Hass-Security, or some data is missing, this is probably due to a `smartctl` issue.
-The following page will document commonly asked questions and troubleshooting steps for the Scrutiny S.M.A.R.T. data collector.
+The following page will document commonly asked questions and troubleshooting steps for the Hass-Security S.M.A.R.T. data collector.

 ## WWN vs Device name
-As discussed in [`#117`](https://github.com/AnalogJ/scrutiny/issues/117), `/dev/sd*` device paths are ephemeral.
+As discussed in [`#117`](https://github.com/hass-security/hass-security/issues/117), `/dev/sd*` device paths are ephemeral.

 > Device paths in Linux aren't guaranteed to be consistent across restarts.
 Device names consist of major numbers (letters) and minor numbers.
 When the Linux storage device driver detects a new device, the driver assigns major and minor numbers from the available range to the device.
 When a device is removed, the device numbers are freed for reuse.
 >